Chair/Director Of The Language Centre, and Director of The Confucius Institute

 Email: email@example.comTelephone: +44 (0)20 7882 2835Room Number: Bancroft Building 125

-The Language Centre at Queen Mary runs a number of programmes: PhD in Applied Linguistics, with a particular focus on institutional discourse; MA in English Language Teaching; MA in Language Teaching; International Foundation Year and Pre-Masters Graduate Diploma in Humanities & Social Sciences and in Economics & Finance; Pre-Sessional summer programmes with pathways for Law, Science & Engineering, and Social Sciences; In-sessional English language and study skills, both discipline specific modules and English for general academic purposes; and non-specialist language modules in Arabic, French, Japanese, German and Spanish.
-I am also Queen Mary’s Director of the Confucius Institute, run in partnership with Shanghai University of Finance & Economics.
-Among other activities, the Institute runs modules in Chinese from beginner to advanced.
+The Language Centre’s programmes are offered at all levels from doctoral to pre-undergraduate: PhD in Applied Linguistics, with a particular focus on institutional discourse; MA in English Language Teaching; MA in Language Teaching; Pre-Masters Graduate Diplomas in Humanities & Social Sciences; Pre-undergraduate Foundation Year, studied either as a standalone programme or integrated into a range of undergraduate degrees; Pre-Sessional summer programmes with pathways for Law, Science & Engineering, and Social Sciences; In-sessional English language and academic study skills modules to support students to academic success; and non-specialist language modules in Arabic, French, Chinese (Mandarin), Japanese, German, Italian and Spanish at beginner, intermediate and advanced levels.

-I hold professional doctorate in Higher Education Management (pending), a Master’s degree in Applied Linguistics for English Language Teaching, a DELTA, CELTA, PGCE and undergraduate degree in Politics and Sociology.
-I am a Fellow of the Royal Society of Arts.
+Kathryn is a Principal Fellow of the Higher Education Academy and a Fellow of the Royal Society of Arts.
+She holds a professional doctorate in Higher Education Management, a Master’s degree in Applied Linguistics for English Language Teaching, a DELTA, CELTA, PGCE and undergraduate degree in Politics and Sociology.

 Educational and professional qualifications